AdobeDocs/commerce-operations.en/help/configuration/deployment/single-machine.md

 ---
-group: configuration-guide
 title: Single machine deployment
-functional_areas:
-  - Configuration
-  - Deploy
-  - System
-  - Setup
+description:
 ---
 # Single-machine deployment

-This topic provides instructions for deploying updates to Magento on a production server using the command line.
+This topic provides instructions for deploying updates to Commerce on a production server using the command line.
 This process applies to technical users responsible for stores running on a single machine with some themes and locales installed.

 ## Assumptions

-*  You installed Magento using [Composer][8].
+- You installed Magento using [Composer][].
-*  You are directly applying updates to the server.
+- You are directly applying updates to the server.

-{:.bs-callout-warning}
+>[!WARNING]
+>
-This guide does not apply if you used `git clone` to install Magento.
+>This guide does not apply if you used `git clone` to install Magento.
-Contributing developers should use [this guide][6] to update their Magento installation.
+>Contributing developers should use [this guide][install] to update their Magento installation.
 ## Deployment steps

-1. Log in to your production server as, or switch to, the [file system owner][10].
+1. Log in to your production server as, or switch to, the [file system owner][file-owner].

 1. Change directory to the Magento base directory: